July 22nd, 2010

 1 tsp salt

 In a large bowl, with the help of a hand held mixer blend the butter and cheese until smooth.
 In another bowl mix in the flour salt and chilli powder.
-Stir the dry ingredients into the butter and cheese and mix well with a wooden spoon or your hands.
+Stir the dry ingredients into the butter and cheese and mix well with your hands until the dough comes together.

-Form the dough into a ball and divide into 2 equal halves.
+Form the dough into a bal and knead briefly for a minute or two and then divide into 2 equal halves.
 Roll the dough into a log and wrap with baking parchment or greaseproof paper.
 Twist the ends to seal it (like a toffee wrapper).
 Chill the logs for 3 to 4 hours in the refrigerator.
+If you are in a hurry, put the logs in the freezer for abot 30 minutes.
+This makes it easier to cut into slices.

 Makes 36 biscuits or wafers